The course syllabus – your contract!

 On the Student portal www.student.lu.se you can download a wide selection of software free of charge.
 The software comes from suppliers such as Microsoft, including Windows in several versions.

 University studies are counted in credits.
 The normal study period for a full-time course (40 hrs/week) is one semester (30 higher education credits) or two semesters (60 higher education credits), which corresponds to 1.5 higher education credits per week.
 1.5 higher education credits correspond to 1.5 credits according to the ECTS scale (European Credit Transfer System).

-A variety of assessment forms are used: written examinations, oral examinations and home examinations.
+Various forms of assessment are used: written invigilated exams, oral exams and take-home exams.

-At all written examinations it is important that you:
+At all written exams, it is important that you:

 - always follow the instructions you are given

-- only use writing material (scrap paper, etc.) handed out by the invigilators – never use notes or paper you have brought with you
+- only use writing material (notepaper, etc.) handed out by the invigilators – never use notes or paper you have brought with you

 - turn off your mobile phone and other technical equipment and put them in the place assigned by the invigilator.

 - If you arrive late to an exam, you have the right to begin the exam up to one hour after it has commenced.
 However, you are not granted any extra time at the end.

 - You are not allowed to leave the exam room earlier than one hour after the start of the exam.